carissalow/rapids/docs/datastreams/fitbitjson-mysql.md

 src/data/streams/fitbitjson_mysql/format.yaml
 ```

-If you want RAPIDS to process Fitbit sensor data using this stream, you will need to replace the following `COLUMN_MAPPINGS` inside **each sensor** section in `format.yaml` to match your raw data column names:
+If you want RAPIDS to process Fitbit sensor data using this stream, you will need to replace the following `RAPIDS_COLUMN_MAPPINGS` inside **each sensor** section in `format.yaml` to match your raw data column names:

 | Column   | Description   |
 |-----------------|-----------------|